matysekwq/matysekwq/README.md

 - 👋 Hi, I’m Matouš
 - 👀 I’m interested in gaming and programming
-- 🌱 In school we are currently learning C#, html and css
+- 🌱 Currently learning C#, html and css
 - 📫 You can reach me on instagram @lil_bublina or on discord matysekwq#8516

 <!---